-Largemouth Bass & Bluegill, Option 1
+Largemouth Bass & Bluegill

-- 400 2-4” Bluegill
+- 400 to 1,000 2-4” or 4-6" Bluegill

-- 80 2-4” or 4-6” Largemouth Bass
+- 40 to 80 2-4” or 4-6” Largemouth Bass

-- Optional: 50 to 100 4-10” Channel Catfish
+- Optional: 25 to 100 4-6” or 6-8" Channel Catfish

-This option is quoted on the Fish Stocking Packages page.
-This is a “one time” stocking designed to put in place the species required to set up a self-sustaining food chain.
+This is a “one time” stocking plan, designed to put in place the species required to set up a self-sustaining food chain.
 The idea is that the Bluegill will reproduce to provide food for the Bass, and the Minnows will feed the Bass until the Bluegill spawn.
-Go with the higher amount of minnows if you choose the 5-8″ bass.
+Go with the higher amount of minnows if you choose the 4-6″ bass.
 Channel Catfish, which will most likely not reproduce, will not help or hurt this stocking combo if kept below 100 per surface acre.
 If you want to maintain Channel Catfish, you should restock 50 per surface acre every few years, or more often if they are fished for.
 Bass and Bluegill should be monitored for growth rates and relative abundance.
 If one or the other begins to stunt or become overabundant, email us at info@keystonehatcheries.com for advice.
+Approximate costs of this stocking plan are listed on the Fish Stocking Packages page.

-Largemouth Bass & Bluegill, Budget Option
+Largemouth Bass & Bluegill, Multi-Season Option

-- 80 2-4” or 4-6” Largemouth Bass stocked in the fall
+- 40 to 80 2-4” or 4-6” Largemouth Bass stocked in the fall

-- Optional: 50 to 100 4-10” Channel Catfish stocked in the fall
+- Optional: 25 to 100 4-6” or 6-8" Channel Catfish stocked in the fall

 This is the same plan as described above, but by stocking the Bluegill and minnows in the spring and the Bass in the fall, you can stock a lot less Bluegill and minnows.
-This can save you a substantial amount of money, but you may have to pay extra for delivery if you are not picking the fish up.
+This can save you a substantial amount of money, costing about 1/2 of the amount of the Option 1 listed above.
+Approximate costs of this stocking plan are listed on the Fish Stocking Packages page.

 Hybrid Bluegill Option